 There are several factors that contribute to the longevity (or lack thereof) of brake pads.
 Driving style is a prime indicator of how much life drivers can get out of their brake pads.
 Other factors include road conditions, terrain, and driving frequency.
 Practice the tips below to prolong the pads in your vehicle.

 - Slow Down – Accelerated speeds do a number on brake pads.

 - Use Only One Foot to Drive – Using both feet to drive is a formula for premature brake wear, as you’re more likely to rest your foot on the brake pedal than drivers who just use one foot.

 - Coast Rather Than Brake (when possible) – If you can plan ahead and follow from a good distance, you’ll find yourself touching the brakes a lot less.
 You’ll also save money on fuel.

-- Remove Extra Weight From Your Vehicle – If you need and excuse for kicking your in-laws out of the car, you’re welcome.
+- Remove Extra Weight From Your Vehicle – If you need an excuse for kicking your in-laws out of the car, you’re welcome.

 Finally, maintenance is important.
-If you ignore or neglect symptoms brake problems (squeaks, squeals, vibrations etc.), you risk brake system damage and premature pad wear.
+If you ignore or neglect symptoms of brake problems (squeaks, squeals, vibrations, etc.), you risk brake system damage and premature pad wear.